Skip to main contentIBM ST4SD

 Params:

-input_id_file (str): The path to the location of the file that contains input ids of the inputs systems.
+input_id_file (str): The path to the location of the file that contains input ids of the input systems.
 This comes from the `source.path` option in the interface YAML.

 variables (dict): A dictionary of the global and user variables passed to the virtual experiment instance